IgorShadurin/aptos-memes/README.md

 ## Why Meme News Factory Transforms Digital Content Creation

 Ever wanted to own your memes?
 To earn from your creativity?
 To participate in the evolution of internet culture?
-Say hello to Meme News Factory - a meme platform built on the fast and secure Aptos blockchain.
+Say hello to Meme News Factory - a meme platform built on the fast and secure blockchain.

 ## What Makes Us Stand Out